 “These experiences greatly enhanced my employability, and I was able to graduate with more career options both internationally and within Australia.”

-There are jobs that need bilingual workers, and there are companies that don’t know they need a bilingual worker until a language graduate’s resumé shows up on their desk, like a shiny unicorn.
+There are jobs that need bilingual workers, like translators, interpreters and language teachers.
+Then there are companies that don’t know they need a bilingual worker until a language graduate’s resumé shows up on their desk, like a shiny unicorn.

-There are plenty of jobs for language graduates out there, and like we said at the beginning, they aren’t all in the field of linguistics.
+There are plenty of jobs for language graduates out there, and they aren’t all in the field of linguistics.
 You can add value to any undergraduate degree with a Diploma in Languages, and you can add value to any job by focusing on what your languages skills can bring to the role.